Improving Literary Translation in Indonesia

 10. Many literary translators cannot live solely off their work as translators.
 They may have another job or work on multiple projects at once, thus cannot dedicate themselves entirely to a book or familiarize themselves further with the book’s issues or aesthetics.

-11. Due to leftover fears of government censorship and newer fears of attacks by the public or religious groups adamant on controlling other people’s morals, and sometimes due to their own political or religious beliefs, some publishing houses practice self-censorship—taming or suppressing passages they consider controversial or inappropriate, such as those with profanities, sexual or romantic references, or otherwise considered objectionable to certain religions or social norms, thereby damaging the aesthetics and integrity of the books, sometimes without informing the original copyright owners or the translators.
+11. Due to leftover fears of government censorship and newer fears of attacks by the public or hard-line religious groups adamant on controlling other people’s morals, and sometimes due to their own political or religious beliefs, some publishing houses practice self-censorship—taming or suppressing passages they consider controversial or inappropriate, such as those with profanities, sexual or romantic references, or otherwise considered objectionable to certain religions or social norms, thereby damaging the aesthetics and integrity of the books, sometimes without informing the original copyright owners or the translators.

 12. While there is an active Association of Indonesian Translators (Himpunan Penerjemah Indonesia—HPI) and translators’ online community and mailing list (Bahtera), literary translators form only a small part of those.
 I am not aware of an organisation specifically devoted to the interests of literary translators.